MethodsAndPractices/vsteam/.github/CONTRIBUTING.md

 Type files go in the types folder.

+See PowerShell documentation for more explanation: https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_types.ps1xml?view=powershell-6

 ### Add a format file

 Format files go in the formats folder.

+See PowerShell documentation for more explanation: https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_format.ps1xml?view=powershell-6

 ### Update VSTeam.psd1